mia-platform/documentation/docs/development_suite/api-portal/api-documentations.md

 Then, push **Try it** - if the APIs are protected, you need to authenticate yourself by filling the Secret in.

 Below you can see the screenshot of a successfull request to our running API, we can see 200 as OK success status response code with the new name.
-In the black box on the right, you can see the request, that can be seen as a cURL,in Node, in Javascript, and in Java.
+In the black box on the right, you can see the request, that can be seen as a cURL,in Node, in JavaScript, and in Java.

 ![](img/patchPlate.png)